icelam/mark-six-data-visualization/README.md

-# Schedule Scrap Experiment
+# Schedule Scrape Experiment

-Experiment on using GitHub Action to scrap data and store it on GitHub
+Experiment on using GitHub Action to scrape data and store it on GitHub